p2p-today/p2p-project/docs/python/tutorial.rst

 The mesh schema is used as an alert and messaging network.
 Its primary purpose is to ensure message delivery to every participant in the network.

-To connect to a mesh network, use the :py:class:`~py2p.mesh.mesh_socket` object. this is instantiated as follows:
+To connect to a mesh network, use the :py:class:`~py2p.mesh.mesh_socket` object.
+This is instantiated as follows:

 .. code-block:: python